dida43/code-challenge/README.md

 ## Usage

-You need to position yourself into target/code-challenge-app directory and run command:
+User should position itself into target/code-challenge-app directory and run command:

     $ java -jar code-challenge.jar /path/to/file

-Where /path/to/file is path to ASCII Map file
+where */path/to/file* is path to ASCII Map file

 ### Examples